-Accumulated mine development costs and property plant and equipment that are directly related to the production of tungsten concentrate and that has a useful life that is equal to or in excess of the estimated life-of-mine, are depreciated on a unit-of-production basis over the economically recoverable resources of the mine ("ROM").
-The unit of account for the ROM costs are tonnes of ore whereas the unit of account for post-ROM costs are recoverable MTUs of WO3.
+Accumulated mine development costs and property plant and equipment that are directly related to the production of WO3 Concentrate and that has a useful life that is equal to or in excess of the estimated life-of-mine, are depreciated on a unit-of-production basis over the economically recoverable resources of the mine ("ROM").
+The unit of account for the ROM costs are tonnes of ore whereas the unit of account for post-ROM costs are recoverable metric ton units ("MTUs") of WO3.
 Rights and concessions are depleted on the unit-of-production basis over the total resources.
 The unit-of-production rate for the depreciation of mine development costs takes into account expenditures incurred to date.

-Other plant and equipment such as mobile mine equipment is generally depreciated on a straight-line basis over their estimated useful lives of 3 to 10 years.
+Other plant and equipment such as mobile mine equipment is generally depreciated on a straight-line basis over their estimated useful lives of three to ten years.
 Leasehold improvements are amortized over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.